-During the year ended March 31, 2023, the Company has reclassified the following to appropriately reflect economic substance and nature of transaction:

-a.
-"Interest accrued but not due on borrowings" of INR 77.12 crores from "Other financial liabilities" (refer note 18) to "Current borrowings" (refer note 16).
+- During the year ended March 31, 2023, the Company has reclassified the following to appropriately reflect economic substance and nature of transaction: a.
+"Interest accrued but not due on borrowings" of INR 77.12 crores from "Other financial liabilities" (refer note 18) to "Current borrowings" (refer note 16). b.

-b.
 Segregation of cost of flats sold into cost of material consumed and changes in inventory of finished goods in the statement of profit and loss.

-Notes to the standalone financial statements for the year ended 31 March 2023
+Notes to the standalone financial statements for the year ended 31 March 2023 (Currency: Indian rupees in crores)

-Other Statutory Information
+Other Statutory Information 45

-- The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - The Company does not have any transactions with companies struck off. - The Company does not have any charges or satisfaction which is yet to be registered with Registrars of Companies (ROC) beyond the statutory period, The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.

-- The company has not been declared a wilful defaulter by any bank of financial institution or any other lender.
+- The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. (i) - (ii) The Company does not have any transactions with companies struck off. - The Company does not have any charges or satisfaction which is yet to be registered with Registrars of Companies (ROC) beyond the statutory period, The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. (iii) (iv) - (4) - The company has not been declared a wilful defaulter by any bank of financial institution or any other lender.
+The Company is in compliance with the number of layers prescribed under clause (87) of Section 2 of the Company Act, 2013 read with the Companies (Restriction on number of layers) Rules, (vi) 2018 (as amended). - (vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

-The Company is in compliance with the number of layers prescribed under clause (87) of Section 2 of the Company Act, 2013 read with the Companies (Restriction on number of layers) Rules, 2018 (as amended). - (vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficianes) or

-(vii) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
+(b) provide any guarantee, security or the like on behalf of the Ultimate Baneficiaries, (vii) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the income Tax Act, 1961).

 For B S R & Co.
-LLP Chartered Accountants

-(Firm's Registration No. 117366W / W-100018)
+LLP Chartered Accountants (Firm's Registration No. 117366W / W-100018)

-For and on behalf of the Board of Directors of Tata Realty and Infrastructure Limited CIN: U70102MH2007PLC168300
+For and on behalf of the Board of Directors of Tata Realty and Infrastructure Limited CIN: U70102MH2007PLC168300 ilt

-Partner M.No 105234
+Farhad Bami Partner M.No 105234 Mumbai Dated : 25 May 2023

-Chairman DIN - 00120029
+Bannali Banmali A Chairman DIN - 00120029

-Company Secretary Membership No: ACS 18978
+Rashm Company Secretary Membership No: ACS18978